Special effects of Terminator 2: Judgment Day: Overview

-To depict the destruction of Los Angeles by a nuclear attack, Cameron wanted it to be as "extreme" as possible while still being realistic, describing it as a "God-like dissection of the event."
+To depict the destruction of Los Angeles by a nuclear attack, Cameron wanted it to be as "extreme" as possible while still being realistic, describing it as a "God-like dissection of the event".
 He said it was very expensive to accomplish, concluding "maybe I'm crazy.
 But we had to do it."
 Visual effects supervisors Robert Skotak and Elaine Edford led the development of the effect at 4-Ward, which was intended to utilize a combination of practical effects, miniatures, and minor CGI enhancements.
-Skotak said "The nuclear war shots are physically brutal with massive amounts of light and energy...
+Skotak said, "The nuclear war shots are physically brutal with massive amounts of light and energy...
 They are intended to make you actually feel the tremendous power and terror of nuclear war.
 The underlying message of the dream is: 'Here is an environment you are familiar with - here is what would happen to it in a few split instants.
 So beware."
-Skotak and his brother, supervising director of photography Dennis Skotak, took influence from nuclear test footage as well as cinematic implementations in films such as Invasion U.S.A. and The Day After.
+Robert Skotak and his brother, supervising director of photography Dennis Skotak, took influence from nuclear test footage as well as cinematic implementations in films such as Invasion U.S.A. and The Day After.

 The blast

 A miniature 8 ft tall nuclear blast was crafted from a plexiglass column covered in layers of fiberfill and backlit.
 To create the illusion of upward movement, discrete wires moved the fiberfill around at different speeds.
 The blast peak was built by Joel Steiner from two large plexiglass discs rotated with pulleys, and a further four fiberfill-covered discs.
 Rotating gels rigged by Mark Shelton created a visual effect of moving fire.

+4-ward also produced footage of a large-scale nuclear simulation, supervised by pyrotechnics expert Joe Viskocil.